h2oai/driverlessai-alt-containers/centos7/README.md

 ## How To Build

-You can then build the image by running the following command:
+You can build the image by running the following command:

 ```
 make runtime-centos7